 Do you have a child who doesn’t catch a concept or skill as quickly as others?
 Teach though play.
 They won’t want to hear the same lecture from their teacher every week, but they will want to play the game!

-Find out how to embed playful learning into your piano lessons with Doremi Teach: Piano.
+Find out how to embed playful learning into your lessons with Doremi Membership.